 The Company has established an audit committee ("Audit Committee") with written terms of reference in compliance with Rule 3.21 of the Listing Rules and paragraph C.3 of the CG Code.
 The primary duties of the Audit Committee are to assist the Board by providing an independent view of the effectiveness of the financial reporting process, internal control procedures and risk management system of the Group, overseeing the audit process and performing other duties and responsibilities as assigned by the Board.
-The Audit Committee comprises three members, namely, Mr. Tam King Ching Kenny, Mr. Sun Kai Lit Cliff and Mr. Yau Sze Ka, all being independent non-executive Directors of the Company.
+The Audit Committee comprises three members, namely, Mr. Tam King Ching Kenny, Prof. Sun Kai Lit Cliff, BBS, J.P. and Mr. Huang Weiguo, all being independent non-executive Directors of the Company.
 Mr. Tam King Ching Kenny is the chairman of the Audit Committee.

-For the year ended 31 August 2018 and up to date of this report, the Audit Committee held two meetings.
+For the year ended 31 August 2019 and up to date of this report, the Audit Committee held two meetings.
 The attendance record of the meetings is set out in the table below:

 Attendance/

 Name of Committee Member Number of meetings

 Mr. Tam King Ching Kenny 2/2

-Mr. Sun Kai Lit Cliff 2/2
+Prof. Sun Kai Lit Cliff, BBS, J.P.
+2/2

+Mr. Huang Weiguo (appointed on 14 March 2019) 1/1

-Mr. Yau Sze Ka 2/2
+Mr. Yau Sze Ka (resigned on 14 March 2019) 1/1